allinbits/cosmos-cash/docs/Reference/GLOSSARY.md

 ### Decentralized Identifier (DID)

-W3C defines a Decentralized Identifier (DID) as a _portable URL-based identifier ... associated with an entity ...
-An example of a DID is `did:example:123456abcdef"*`_
+A type of identifier that enables verifiable, decentralized digital identity.
+A globally unique persistent identifier that does not require a centralized registration authority and is often generated and/or registered cryptographically.
+DIDs are fully conformant [Universal Resource Identifiers (URIs)](https://www.ietf.org/rfc/rfc3986.txt).
+[W3C defines a DID](https://www.w3.org/TR/did-core/#a-simple-example) as a _portable URL-based identifier ... associated with an entity ...
+An example of a DID is `did:example:123456abcdef"*`_.

-### E-money tokens (EMT)
+### e-money tokens (EMT)

-A type of crypto asset for one single fiat currency
+A type of crypto asset for one single fiat currency.

+## H

+### holder

+In the SSI ecosystem, the holder receives identity credentials from an issuer.

+## I

+### identity management (IdM)

+A framework of policies and technologies to ensure that users have the appropriate access to technology resources.

+### identity provider (IdP)

+The primary component of an identity management (IdM) system that creates, stores, and manages digital identities to provide services such as signup, authentication, and authorization.

+### issuer

+In the SSI ecosystem, the issuer generates and issues identity credentials.

+### key management system (KMS)

+A system for the management of cryptographic keys and their metadata.

 ## L

-### Legal Person
+### legal person

-Any person or entity that is able to perform legal activities, such as enter into contracts, own property, and so on
+Any person or entity that is able to perform legal activities, such as enter into contracts, own property, and so on.

 ## M

-### Market in Crypto-Assets (MiCA)
+### Market in Crypto-assets (MiCA)

 [Legislation](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX%3A52020PC0593)
-that covers crypto assets in the European Union
+that covers crypto assets in the European Union.

+### mediator

+In the SSI ecosystem, the mediator participates in agent-to-agent message delivery.

+### mediator agent

+SSI agents, built on the Aries Go Framework, serve as a bridge between agents.

 ## R

-### Regulator
+### regulator

 An entity that is established by governments or other organizations to oversee the functioning and fairness of financial markets and the firms that engage in financial activity.

 ## S

-### Self-sovereign identity (SSI)
+### self-sovereign identity (SSI)

-An approach to digital identity that gives individuals control of their digital identities
+An approach to digital identity that gives individuals control of their digital identities, this emerging identity model allows any person, organization, or subject to have multiple sovereign, persistent, and portable identities.

 ## V

-### Verifiable credential (VC)
+### verifiable credential (VC)

-A standard data model and representation format for cryptographically-verifiable digital credentials defined by the [W3C Verifiable Credentials specification](https://www.w3.org/TR/did-core/#bib-vc-data-model)
+A tamper-evident credential that has authorship that can be cryptographically verified.
+A standard data model and representation format for cryptographically-verifiable digital credentials is defined by the [W3C Verifiable Credentials specification](https://www.w3.org/TR/did-core/#bib-vc-data-model).

-### Verifiable data registry (VDR)
+### verifiable data registry (VDR)

-A system that facilitates the creation, verification, updating, and/or deactivation of decentralized identifiers and [DID](#decentralized-identifier-did) documents.
-A verifiable data registry might also be used for other cryptographically-verifiable data structures such as verifiable credentials.
+A system that facilitates the creation, verification, updating, and deactivation of decentralized identifiers and [DID](#decentralized-identifier-did) documents.
+A verifiable data registry might also be used for other cryptographically-verifiable data structures such as verifiable credentials (VCs).

-### Verifiable presentation (VP)
+### verifiable presentation (VP)

-A tamper-evident presentation encoded in such a way that authorship of the data can be trusted after a process of cryptographic verification
+A tamper-evident presentation encoded in such a way that authorship of the data can be trusted after a process of cryptographic verification.

+### verifier

+In the SSI ecosystem, the verifier receives and validates a holder's credentials.

 ### Virtual Asset Service Provider (VASP)